suffolklibraries/sljekyll/new-suggestions/articles/_posts/2017-11-21-new-audiobooks-3.md

 > ""Holistic detective" Dirk Gently has found a great gig.
 He's been hired by a wealthy man in the record industry who claims quite a story — a seven-foot-tall, green-eyed, scythe-wielding monster is on his tail.
 Dirk pretends to understand the man's ravings involving potatoes and a contract signed in blood coming due; when in reality, he is absorbed in thought ... what might he do if he actually receives payment for his "services" — he could get rid of the refrigerator, which is so filthy inside that it has become the centrepiece of a showdown between himself and his cleaning woman.

-> "Dirk only comes to realize the man was truly in dire straights when he arrives late for a meeting at the man's estate.
+> "Dirk only comes to realize the man was truly in dire straits when he arrives late for a meeting at the man's estate.
 The perimeter is swarming with police and inside, in a heavily barricaded room, lies his client with his head neatly removed and spinning several feet away on a turntable.
 Feeling guilty about not taking the guy seriously, Dirk stays on the case and confronts exploding airport check-in counters, the gods of Norse mythology, insulting horoscopes, a sinister nursing home, an I Ching calculator, an omnipotent being who gives his powers to a lawyer and an advertising executive (in exchange for clean linen), and an attractive American woman who gets angry when she can't get pizza delivered in London."

-## Borrowbox
+## BorrowBox

 [Set up BorrowBox](/elibrary/borrowbox/)